teemvil/iot/README.md

     To install IoTLibrary as a package, run `pip3 install .` in the secure_sensor_management_system folder.

-    a) Create a new folder for the sensor under /opt/iot/
+    a) Create a new folder for the sensor under `/opt/iot/secure_sensor_management_system/`

     b) Create new sensor script.
-Most important thing is to inherit the BasicSensor from IoTLibrary.
+Most important thing is to inherit the BasicSensor from SensorManagementLibrary.

+    ```python
+    from SensorManagementLibrary.BasicSensor import BasicSensor
+    ```

     c) Create configuration file for the sensor and name it as `sensor_config.json`.
 The file should look like this:
     ```json